 Three credits.
 Three class periods.
-Taught jointly with TURF 3100.
+Taught with TURF 3100.
 Rackliffe

 Discussion of the specialized field of golf course management.
 Topics: cultural techniques including soil aeration, topdressing, mowing, and thatch removal; grass or species selection, fertilization, irrigation, personnel golf course pest management and equipment and inventory management.
 Field trips required.

 Management strategies associated with heavily used athletic fields.
 Sport specific focus on mowing, fertilization, irrigation, core cultivation, overseeding, and pest control.
 Areas of emphasis include: playing surface renovation, optimizing wear tolerance, maximizing turfgrass recovery, traffic management, and game day preparations.

 Three credits.
 Two class periods and one 2-hour laboratory.
-Taught jointly with TURF 3300.
+Taught with TURF 3300.
 Rackliffe

 Turfgrass irrigation systems, principles of hydraulics, irrigation components, design, installation and repair.
 Students will design irrigation systems for various turf areas.
 Field trips and fieldwork will be required.

 Two credits.
 Two hour class periods.
-Taught jointly with TURF 3400.
+Taught with TURF 3400.
 Not open for credit to graduate students.
 Rackliffe

 Topics include human resource information, communication skills, turfgrass pesticide laws and compliance, labor laws and compliance, bid specifications, resume writing, interviewing, golf course management structures, business ethics, and benefits of professional association membership.
 Guest lecturers include industry professionals and representatives.

 One credit.
 May be repeated for a maximum of four credits.
-Taught jointly with TURF 2250.
+Taught with TURF 2250.
 Prerequisite: Consent of instructor required.